 Email the authors or create an email template to send to all relevant legislators.

-Senator Cortese's vehicle dealer legislation modifies California's document processing fee structure, allowing dealers to charge up to 1% of a vehicle's base price or $500, whichever is less, for document preparation and processing.
-This change creates flexibility beyond the current caps of $85 for dealers partnered with the Department of Motor Vehicles (DMV) and $70 for non-partnered dealers.
+Senator Cortese's vehicle dealer legislation revises California's document processing fee structure, allowing dealers to charge up to 1% of a vehicle's total price or $350, whichever is less, for document preparation and processing.
+This change modifies existing limits of $85 for dealers partnered with the Department of Motor Vehicles and $70 for other dealers.

 Ayes | Noes | NVR | Total | Result |